 Salim shook his head.
 “India World.”

-“Wha-- but India World is a theme park,” Rohit argued, “for foreigners.”
+“Wha— but India World is a theme park,” Rohit argued, “for foreigners.”

 “When India World started, it was an offshoot of the National Museum of India in Delhi, and its charter was to educate not just the world, but India herself.
 Its programs spanned the country.
 They ignited something buried deep, almost forgotten.
 And that, my friend, is what saved India, what brought her back from the brink.”